ATCO Records: 1950s–1960s: Beginnings

-ATCO Records was devised as an outlet for productions by one of Atlantic Records' founders, Herb Abramson, who had returned to the company from military service.
+ATCO Records was devised as an outlet for productions by one of Atlantic Records' co-founders, Herb Abramson, who had returned to the company from military service.
 The label was also intended as a home for acts that did not fit the format of the main Atlantic brand, which was releasing blues, jazz, rhythm and blues and soul.
 The planned name for the label was Atlas.
 But it was changed to ATCO when it was discovered there was already an Atlas Records.
-The ATCO name is an abbreviation of ATlantic COrporation.
-ATCO also provided distribution for other labels, including RSO, Volt, Island, Modern, Ruthless, Hansa, and Rolling Stones.
+The ATCO name is an abbreviation of Atlantic Corporation.
+ATCO also provided distribution for other labels, including RSO, Volt, Island, Modern, Ruthless, Hansa, and Rolling Stones Records.
 For most of its history, ATCO was known for pop and rock music, but during its early years, it produced some jazz albums.
 These included Harry Arnold, Betty Carter, King Curtis, Herb Geller, Roland Hanna, and Helen Merrill.

 ATCO's rock era began with Bobby Darin and The Coasters.
-In the early 1960s, Atlantic began to license material from international sources, leading to instrumental hit singles from Jorgen Ingmann, Acker Bilk and Bent Fabric.
+In the early 1960s, Atlantic began to license material from international sources, leading to instrumental hit singles from Jorgen Ingmann, Acker Bilk and Bent Fabricius-Bjerre.
 Starting in the mid-1960s, ATCO moved into rock-and-roll with Sonny and Cher, Buffalo Springfield, Vanilla Fudge, Iron Butterfly and Cream (the latter under license from British label Polydor).

-In 1964, ATCO released a single in the US by the Beatles, "Ain't She Sweet" (flip side "Nobody's Child", with lead singer Tony Sheridan), which had been recorded in Hamburg in 1961.
-With lead vocals by John Lennon, "Ain't She Sweet" reached No. 19 on the Billboard Hot 100 chart in August 1964.
+In 1964, ATCO released a single in the US by the Beatles, "Ain't She Sweet", with lead vocals by John Lennon (flip side "Nobody's Child", with lead singer Tony Sheridan), which had been recorded in Hamburg in 1961.
+"Ain't She Sweet" reached No. 19 on the Billboard Hot 100 chart in August 1964.
 It featured new drums overdubbed by session drummer Bernard Purdie.

 ATCO also released an album entitled Ain't She Sweet which featured the other two tracks by Sheridan and The Beatles from the Hamburg session and filled out by eight other songs covered by The Swallows.

 In 1966, ATCO released "Substitute" by the Who.
 The song was issued through an arrangement with UK Polydor Records because of the dispute The Who was having with their producer, Shel Talmy, and their contract with US Decca Records and UK Brunswick Records.
 This would be the only Who recording to appear on ATCO, although Pete Townshend and John Entwistle would eventually sign to ATCO as solo artists, and Roger Daltrey later signed a US solo deal with Atlantic.
 This release differs from the UK release with a different structure/edit (the break comes in after the first verse vs. second), a substitute lyric ("I try walking forward but my feet walk back" in place of "I look all white but my dad was black").